dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 ### Built-in commands

-Every job invocation includes [`dbt deps`](/reference/commands/deps), meaning you don't need to add it to the **Commands** list in your job settings. `dbt deps` pulls the most recent version of the dependencies listed in your `packages.yml` from git.
+Every job invocation automatically includes [`dbt deps`](/reference/commands/deps), meaning you don't need to add it to the **Commands** list in your job settings. `dbt deps` pulls the most recent version of the dependencies listed in your `packages.yml` from git.

 **Outcome** &mdash; During a job run, the commands are “chained” together.
 This means if `dbt run` fails, then the subsequent commands aren't executed a and the entire job fails with an "Error" job status.